 Can I still attend antenatal/postnatal appointments?

 Yes, making sure that you access antenatal and postnatal care when you are pregnant and have a new baby is really important to ensure the wellbeing of you and your baby.
-Many appointments will now be over the phone or online such as through Skype or Zoom.

 Should I bedshare with my baby if I am unwell?